 - Tazorac cream is for external use only.
-Do not get Tazorac cream in your eyes, nose, mouth, vagina, or on healthy skin.
-If you get Tazorac cream in your eyes, rinse thoroughly with water.
+Do not get Tazorac cream in your eyes, nose, mouth, vagina, on your eyelids, or on healthy skin.
+If you get Tazorac cream in any of these areas, rinse right away with water.

 - Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Avoid using other topical medication, cosmetics, or other products that have a strong drying effect.
 If you have dry skin from using these products, allow your skin to "rest" before using Tazorac cream.

 - Talk with your doctor before you use any other medicines, cleansers, sunscreen, or makeup on your skin.

 - Do not use Tazorac cream on skin with eczema or for any condition other than that for which it was prescribed.

 - If you have a sunburn, do not use Tazorac cream on the sunburned skin until it has fully healed.